Dantegro/Dantegro/README.md

 ## Hi, I’m Dantegro

 Full-stack web developer.
-Software Engineering student University of Westminster (2025-2029).
+Software Engineering student at University of Westminster (2025-2029).

 - I use Next.js (with TypeScript) Supabase, Vercel
 - Currently renovating and developing a full-stack hotel website from start to finish (details on request).